aliekens/wakeuplight/README.md

 For my wake-up light, I have connected 21 WS2811 LEDs to pin D6 of a Particle Photon.
 The Particle and power leads of the LED string feed off a 5V power adapter.

+I usually power my LED creations with WS2811 LED "strings" (instead of strips).
+These are water proof (not really needed in the bedroom) and can be seperated by about 7cm, which is good to hang 21 LEDs over the width of our bed.
+I have used some mighty duct tape magic to hang the contraption from my bed frame.

 ## Software

 ### Particle.io code